stackrox/stackrox/operator/README.md

 # Note that serviceaccount might not exist for a few moments.
 # Rerun this command until it succeeds.
 # We hope that in OpenShift world things will be different and we will not have to do this.
-$ kubectl -n bundle-test patch serviceaccount stackrox-operator-controller-manager -p '{"imagePullSecrets": [{"name": "my-opm-image-pull-secrets"}]}'
+$ kubectl -n bundle-test patch serviceaccount rhacs-operator-controller-manager -p '{"imagePullSecrets": [{"name": "my-opm-image-pull-secrets"}]}'
 # You may need to bounce operator pods after this if they can't pull images for a while.
 $ kubectl -n bundle-test delete pod -l control-plane=controller-manager